MP Estate Planning UK

 Current Nil Rate Band Thresholds

-The current nil rate band threshold is available on the UK Government website.
-As of the latest updates, the nil rate band stands at £325,000 for individuals.
-For married couples or civil partners, the unused portion of the nil rate band can be transferred to the surviving spouse, potentially doubling the threshold to £650,000.
+The current nil rate band threshold is £325,000 per individual.
+For married couples and civil partners, the unused portion of the first spouse’s NRB can be transferred to the surviving spouse, effectively doubling the threshold to £650,000.
+This is the transferable nil rate band — and it’s what Form IHT402 is designed to claim.

 The Concept of Transferable Nil Rate Band